Practical Driving Test in UK 2

 Qu.11 - Mark one answer

 You are parking on a two-way road at night.
 The speed limit is 40 mph.
-You should park on the
+You should park on theA.
+Left with parking lights on

 B. Left with no lights on